 Do you pick us up and drop us off at the airport?

-We will pick you up and drop you off at the airport if you are a part of a Guided or Self Guided tour and are arriving or departing on the first or last day of the tour.
-For all guests arriving one or more days before the start of the tour we will arrange a shuttle (paid by us), which will take you to your accommodation.
-The same for departure.
+We will pick you up and drop you off at the airport if you are a part of a Guided or Self Guided tour and are arriving on the first day of the tour or one day prior to that, and are leaving on the last day of the tour.

 What is the best time of year for me to come?